Ready to Throw in the Towel?

 “It always seems impossible until it’s done.” ―Nelson Mandela

 NASA launched the exploratory space probe Pioneer 10 in 1972.
 The satellite’s primary mission was to reach Jupiter, photograph it and its moons, and beam data about the planet’s magnetic field, radiation belts, and atmosphere back to Earth.

 It was considered a bold plan because up until then no satellite had gone beyond Mars, and they feared the asteroid belt would destroy Pioneer 10 before it could reach its target.

-In 1997, twenty-five years after its launch, Pioneer 10 was more than six billion miles from the sun.
+In 1997, 25 years after its launch, Pioneer 10 was more than six billion miles from the sun.
 And despite this immense distance, Pioneer 10 continued to beam back radio signals to scientists on Earth.
-It’s even more incredible when you consider that an eight-watt radio transmitter is broadcasting the signals—essentially the same amount of power as a bedroom night-light.
+It’s even more incredible when you consider an eight-watt radio transmitter broadcasts the signals—essentially the same amount of power as a bedroom night-light.

 This little satellite accomplished more than anyone ever imagined.